mindjuice/escape-from-regex/README.md

 # escape-from-regex
-Simple utility function to escape user-entered strings for use in a regular expression matching.
+Simple utility function to escape user-entered strings for use in regular expression matching.

 ## ES6 Example
 ```